Picture this. It’s the middle of a busy day, and you’re starving for lunch. But you forgot to pack anything for lunch.

 We recommend pairing any burger you get with a plain side salad that comes with lettuce, cheese, and not much else.
 This way, you’ll get the added vitamins and fiber from the salad without all the carbs.

 Just make sure to hold the croutons and dressing.
-You may also want to hold the tomatoes, too.
 You can even add your side salad to the top of your burger for added crunch and flavor.

 Here is the information for a side salad at Wendy’s.